Sandankyo Gorge 三段峡

 This three-tiered set of waterfalls is one of the most dramatic sights in the area.

-Kurofuchi Pool is an idyllic retreat of emerald green water that is so pure and clean you can see the smooth stones that line the riverbed.
-There is a ferry that can take you across the river to a small restaurant, Kurofuchi-So, which sells freshly grilled salmon.
+Kurobuchi Pool is an idyllic retreat of emerald green water that is so pure and clean you can see the smooth stones that line the riverbed.
+There is a ferry that can take you across the river to a small restaurant, Kurobuchi-So, which sells freshly grilled salmon.

 The scenic route